easly1989/mircrew_multi-magnet/README.md

 - Verify credentials in `.env`
 - Check network connectivity to forum
 - Ensure forum is not blocking your IP
+- Check for CAPTCHA or additional authentication requirements

 **qBittorrent Connection Issues**
 - Verify WebUI is enabled and accessible
 - Check credentials and URL in `.env`
 - Ensure proper network configuration in Docker
+- Test connection manually using qBittorrent WebUI

 **No Thread Found**
-- Check release title format
+- Check release title format matches forum posting conventions
 - Verify forum has the expected thread
 - Review search parameters in the code
+- Test season-level search fallback with debug logging

 **Script Runs But No Magnets Added**
-- Check if episode codes are properly parsed
+- Check if episode codes are properly parsed from release titles
-- Verify torrent client connectivity
+- Verify torrent client connectivity and permissions
-- Enable debug logging
+- Enable debug logging to trace extraction steps
+- Test with simple magnet URLs to isolate the issue

+**Cookie Persistence Issues**
+- Ensure write permissions for `mircrew_cookies.pkl` file
+- Check file system space and permissions
+- Verify the script can create/modify files in its working directory

 ### Debug Logging